Skip to Content

 Related: Ways to Save Money in Las Vegas.

-Cheap Things To Do Downtown
+Cheap Things To Do on Fremont Street

 Neon Museum: During the day, adults can buy a general admission ticket to the Neon Museum for $20.
 For those unfamiliar, the Neon Museum is a 2.25-acre outdoor space packed with 250+ neon signs that once hung proudly around Las Vegas.
 It’s amazing.